xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

+* 0.1.7 - Fixed issues with cars not driving through gates, added a sailing raft, made oil-rigs only placable on the ocean, fixed issues with pipes
 * 0.1.6 - Fixed issues with disconnected players in multiplayer.
 Stopped docks producing oil.
 Added config for swimming.
 * 0.1.5 - Fixed issues with cars being able to drive onto water.
 Made rails placable over water.
 Fixed issues with biter attacks across ocean and added it as a config option.
 * 0.1.4 - Fixed issue with player collisions